 You know, when it was a Bernie Sanders supporter shooting Steve Scalise and others in that ball field, I didn't say Bernie's responsible.

-If I was a liberal, you know, and it was uh somebody that supported a conservative candidate, they would blame the candidate.
+If I was a liberal, you know, and it was somebody that supported a conservative candidate, they would blame the candidate.

-No, it's I blame the person.
+No, I blame the person.

-It has to be peaceful protest, and that was most of the people yesterday.
+And that was most of the people yesterday, peaceful.

-Um violence can't, if we're gonna say violence can't be tolerated, then why all of last summer as we watch city after city after city go up in flames at the hands of left wing rioters in that case.
+Violence can't, if we're going to say violence can't be tolerated then, then why all of last summer, as we watched city after city after city go up in flames at the hands of left-wing rioters in that case, remember the chop zone, the chaz zone, the autonomous zone, the summer of love zone, the spaghetti potluck dinner zone.

 Remember all of that?